Reductions of $2$-dimensional semi-stable representations with large $\mathcal L$-invariant: Introduction

 \subsection{Acknowledgements}

 We owe the heuristic reframing in Section \ref{subsec:overview} to comments by Laurent Berger and Christophe Breuil during the conference ``G\'eom\'etrie arithm\'etique, th\'eorie des repr\'esentations et applications'' at the Centre International de Rencontres Math\'ematiques (CIRM) in Luminy, France.
 Part of this collaboration also took place during the workshop ``Moduli spaces and modularity'' at Casa Matem\'atica Oaxaca (CMO).
 We thank both Berger and Breuil for their comments and both CIRM and CMO for their hospitality.

-Finally, we thank Robert Pollack for generously computing the examples described in Section \ref{subsec:globalcontext} above.
+Finally, acknowledgments are due for the discussion in Section \ref{subsec:globalcontext}.
+First, the data reported in Table \ref{table:L-inv} in the first preprint version of this article was inaccurate.
+Because of that, we drew faulty conclusions, which have now been removed, on the strength of the bound in Theorem \ref{thm:thm-intro}.
+We thank Robert Pollack for calculating the original data and then alerting us to the error.
+We also especially thank Peter Gr\"af for replicating the newly reported data, using his alternative method.

-J.B.\ was partially supported NSF Grant DMS-1402005.
-B.L. was supported by a grant from the Simons Foundation/SFARI (\#585753).
+J.B.\ was partially supported by an NSF Grant (DMS-1402005) and a Simons Collaboration Grant (\#713782).
+B.L.\ was supported by a grant from the Simons Foundation/SFARI (\#585753).